Aruba vs Bonaire vs Curaçao: Which ABC Island Is Right for You?

 Mistake 1: Choosing Bonaire When You Really Want Aruba

 If you want a big resort, easy beach lounging, nightlife, and lots of restaurants close by, Bonaire may feel too quiet.
-Aruba is usually the better match.
+Aruba is usually the better match for that kind of trip.

 Mistake 2: Choosing Aruba When You Want More Culture